anirudh-kilambi/dotfiles/README.md

 ## VIMRC
 For the .vimrc, you can execute `setup.vim`

+## FIXES
+### Fuzzy looking suckless text
+If you install DWM, start your xserver, and think that things look really fuzzy.
+Specifically with respect to the terminal, `st`, and the default `dwm` text, that's because xorg doesn't know what fonts to use.
+Take a look at the xorg logs:
+` grep /fonts ~/.local/share/xorg/Xorg.0.log`
+You might see "folder not found" with respect to fonts.
+If that's the case, take a look and make sure you got some fonts:
+`fc-list ':' file`

+Update your `.xinitrc` with the following line:
+`xset + fp /usr/share/fonts/local/ &`
+Reload your xorg server and should be resolved.

+### Getting multimedia keys set up
+To determine what the multimedia keybind is, you can click your multimedia key after running `xbindkeys --keys` `xbindkeys --keys {press multimedia key}`
+That will tell you which keypress it is.
+For my case, with the Chalice40, I have it set up under `fix/get_working_multimedia_keys/xbindkeysrc`.
+Copy that to `~/.xbindkeysrc` and should be good.
+To ensure it starts up with your xorg server add this:
+`xbindkeys &`
+to your `.xinitrc`.

 ## I USE ARCH BTW

 My arch setup is a little wack.
 If I'm being completely honest, I just watched